 Our leadership and managerial development programmes offer support to local politicians and officers to promote fairness, tackle inequality and enable greater diversity and inclusion.

-Weekenders for young councillors, women and councillors from Black, Asian and minority ethnic backgrounds
+Weekenders for young councillors, LGBTQ+ councillors, and councillors from Black, Asian and minority ethnic backgrounds

 Our Young Councillors Weekender event is designed to give councillors aged 40 and under an opportunity to benefit from focused leadership skills development designed to help them make progress in their political career.
 The event also provides a chance to meet with and build up a network of other young councillors from different political parties and parts of the country.